Staying within the Rules!

 Senior Challenge: 2 pupils.

-9. Software licences are for In school + Unlimited Home access.
+9. School software licences are for In school use + Unlimited Home access.
+They are not limited to the number of students participating.
 No refunds will be made for unexpired portions of any licence after 7 days from the date on which our invoice was settled.

 10. The purchase of a Cars in Maths in Motion software licence entitles you to enter the Challenge only for the Challenge year during which the licence is valid.
-Any school submitting an entry must have registered its own copy of the software with Cambridgeshire Software House.
-There is no additional charge to enter competitive races.
+Any school submitting an entry must have registered its own copy of the software with Cambridgeshire Software House or Maths in Motion Ltd. There is no additional charge to enter competitive races/events, either knockout or 'fun'.

-11. Prizes are awarded for 1st, 2nd and 3rd place for Primary & Secondary.
-There will be a prize for each of these categories for the school and also for the individuals who make up the teams.
+11. Prizes are awarded for 1st, 2nd and 3rd place for Primary & Secondary at the World Final and are at the discretion of the organisers for all other events.
 The Challenge organisers reserve the right to change any prize advertised or withdraw it completely if deemed absolutely necessary.

 12. Further information will be published on these web pages from time to time.
-In the event of any disputes arising, or changes to the Rules, the decision of Cambridgeshire Software House shall be final.
+In the event of any disputes arising, or changes to the Rules, the decision of the Challenge organisers shall be final.